benashford/jresp/README.md

 As of the time of writing, it is used for [`redis-async`, a async Redis client for Clojure](https://github.com/benashford/redis-async).
 I have written about the development of `jresp` and `redis-async` [here](http://benashford.github.io/blog/2015/06/02/java-in-a-polygot-jvm-world/)

-## TODO

-1. Ensure that erroring connections can be removed from the client.

 ## Licence

 ```